How to Deal With a Sexually Demanding Husband: 11 Tips

 5. Culture and society

 Dealing with a sexually demanding husband can be a challenging situation for any woman.
-Here are ten ways to learn how to handle a sexually demanding husband:
+Here are ten ways to learn how to deal with a sexually demanding husband:

 1. Communicate openly and honestly